Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- path (string) - path to the file or directory.
+- path (variable / string) - path to the file or directory.

 ## rmll